3 Baltic States

 Country-Specific Parking Rules

 Lithuania: You can park the car in public city parking free of charge if it’s a ‘CityBee’ permitted zone displayed in the app.
 Be aware of private parking exceptions and traffic rules described above.
-You can find parking zones in Vilnius, Kaunas, Klaipėda, Palanga, Kretinga, Gargždai.
+You can find parking zones in Vilnius, Kaunas, Klaipėda, Palanga, Kretinga, Gargždai, Jonava and Rukla.

 Latvia: You can freely park the car in public city spaces in Riga, Jūrmala (no need to buy entry pass), Liepāja, Ventspils and Ādaži.
 If the car is parked in a private paid parking lot (e.g., Citypark, Europark), except for these exceptions, the driver covers the parking fee themselves.
 Riga City Parking zones, except for Zone R, are free of charge for ‘CityBee’ users.

-Estonia: Parking is free in public city spaces (except Old Town) and in selected private car parks.
-A full list of available private lots can be found here.
-If you park in a private paid lot not included in that list, you must pay for parking yourself.
+Estonia: Parking is free in public city spaces (except Old Town) and in selected Europark private car parks.
+If you park in a private paid lot, you must pay for parking yourself.

 Travelling Between Cities and Countries